Execution Dock: History

+about them, "A more villainous-looking lot never hung in a row on Execution dock."

 Location

 Some sources state there is a large "E" on the Thames side of the building at Swan Wharf, indicating the site of Execution Dock.
 Another source states it was approximately where the London Overground station now stands.

+Execution Dock lies at the foot of Brewhouse Lane, just south of Wapping High Street.